mjlumley/trav2/README.md

 > Note: We are **STILL UNDER CONSTRUCTION** here.
 You best look away until I'm properly dressed.

-A golang command-line utility for Traveller RPG.
+A utility for Traveller RPG.
 Also known as **The Traveller's Tool**.
+Written in [go](https://golang.org).

 This currently does the following:

 - Generates words in the Aslan, Darrian, Droyne, K'kree, Vargr, Vilani and Zhodani languages.
 - All the above (partially) implemented using the imgui-go user interface library.
 - Tested in Linux shells and Powershell/cmd.

+The focus is on "Classic compatible" versions of Traveller, so primarily the following:

+- Classic Traveller, including Books 4 to 8
+- MegaTraveller
+- Moongoose Traveller, both versions
+- Traveller5

 ## Usage